kakardo/Pico-8/README.md

   The D12 I made came out stretched.
 I learned that I needed to use the golden ratio (φ) to make regular pentagons.
 With this I can make all angles 108° and all edges the same length.
 It's not just aesthetically pleasing, but one of the requirements according to the definition of what makes a platonic solid.

   The D20's made up of equal triangles with 60° angles.
 The edges run in different direction in 3D, and I could use phi in the coordinate to make sure all the edges were the same length no matter what direction.

+  Last problem was that the shapes were not the same size in relation to each other.
+Their corners were different distances from the center.
+The biggest difference was the octahedron with 1 in length, while for example the cube had √3.
+This made the D8 seem a lot smaller.
+My solution was to limit the distance to corners, so the furthest distance a corner can be is 1.